Coldcard/firmware/stm32/bootloader/README.md

 # Firewalled Code/Data

-This code is linked separately from other executables, and resides in it's own reserved area at the start of flash memory.
+This code is linked separately from other executables, and resides in its own reserved area at the start of flash memory.
 That area is protected from readback using chip features: "Proprietary Code Read-Out Protection (PCROP)" aka. firewall.